Mr PC Coetzee started training staff members of the Merensky Library in 1938

 in each of the three areas of specialisation, as well as a coursework MIT ICT in Information Science

-Our own doctoral programmes exist since 1973, and the three PhD doctoral degrees
+Our own doctoral programmes exist since 1973, and the four PhD doctoral degrees

-, PhD Library Science, PhD Information Science, and PhD Publishing, are available today.
+, PhD Library Science, PhD Information Science, PhD Publishing, and PhD IT (specializing either in Information Science or Multimedia) are available today.